junxit/us-congress-bills-116/bill.md

 > - **(4)** *Tribal Government* The term Tribal Government means the recognized governing body of an Indian Tribe.
 > - **(5)** *Voting-age population* The term voting-age population means the numerical size of the population within a State, within a political subdivision, or within a political subdivision that contains Indian lands, as the case may be, that consists of persons age 18 or older, as calculated by the Bureau of the Census under the most recent decennial census.

 ## § 9.
+Attorneys’ fees

+Section 14(c) of the Voting Rights Act of 1965 (52 U.S.C.
+10310(c)) is amended by adding at the end the following:

+> - **(4)** The term prevailing party means a party to an action that receives at least some of the benefit sought by such action, states a colorable claim, and can establish that the action was a significant cause of a change to the status quo.

+## § 10.
 Other technical and conforming amendments

 - **(a)** *Actions Covered Under Section 3* Section 3(c) of the Voting Rights Act of 1965 (52 U.S.C.
 10302(c)) is amended—
   - **(1)** by striking “any proceeding instituted by the Attorney General or an aggrieved person under any statute to enforce” and inserting “any action under any statute in which a party (including the Attorney General) seeks to enforce”; and